fl00r/monga/README.md

 Some commands, such as `db.getLastError`, `db.count` and other `db.commands` requires `numberToReturn` in OP_QUERY to be setted as `-1`.
 Also this commands should return a response.
 If nothing returned it should be interpreted as an Exception.
 Also, in contrast to the other queries it could return `errmsg` which should be interpreted as an Exception too.
 Other query methods could return `err` response.

 To create index you can't call any `db.ensureIndex` command but you should insert a document into `sytem.indexes` collection manually.
+To get list of indexes you should fetch all documents from this collection.
 But to drop index you should call specific `db.dropIndexes` command.

 `multi_update` flag works only with `$` commands (i.e. `$set: { title: "blahblah" }`)